Instructor fastening rock climbing helmet to head of young student.

 Safeguarding positive engagement with minors at UC Davis

-Policy PPM 290-31, Activities and Programs with Minors, was developed in order to provide consistent guidance and a structure that helps prevent untoward actions against minors, as well as allegations against the organization.
+Policy PPM 290-31, Activities and Programs with Minors, was developed to provide consistent guidance and a structure that helps prevent untoward actions against minors, as well as allegations against the organization.

 • Youth Sports Athletic Camps and Clinics